Jardin botanique de Montréal

 M Montreal Budget

-A big award-winning hostel at the Village gates, rooftop spa, lively bar and dorms like ship cabins.
+A big hostel at the gates of the Village, with a rooftop spa, a lively bar and dorms built like ship cabins.

 Check availability